QR Codes for Nonprofits: Simple Guide to Boost Donations

 8. Galas

 For special events like galas, you want to make everything as easy and seamless as possible for your guests.
-With QR codes, you can link to digital RSVPing or check-in, you can easily share directions or contact information, you can link to information on the gala events or your registration page, and you can have a quick and simple way to solicit donations.
-You can even include discount codes or freebies as part of your thank you package.
+With QR codes, you can link to digital RSVPing or check-in, easily share directions or contact information, link to information on the gala events or your registration page, and have a quick and simple way to solicit donations.
+You can even include discount codes or freebies as part of your thank-you package.

 9. Surveys